Leading for Value

 The Pattern

+Here’s why.
+Effort that pulls in different directions doesn’t compound.
+It just keeps everyone busy.
+Busy and stuck at the same time, and nobody can quite say why.
 From the outside, the team looks engaged.
 Inside, the same friction keeps showing up:

-Conversations don't turn into coordinated action fast enough
+Conversations don't turn into coordinated action fast enough.

-People work hard, but not always on the things that matter most
+People work hard, but not always on the things that matter most.

-Priorities compete instead of reinforcing each other
+Priorities compete with each other instead of reinforcing each other.

 The Cost Lands on One Seat